Why Camping Grounds in New Zealand Are the Perfect Choice

 Practical sites

-• Most sites feature level, hard surfaces to promote free-draining lawns: keeping your motorhome mud free will mean less cleaning and more time to sit back and enjoy your holiday.
-A hard and level camp site makes your stay a lot more comfortable, not to mention driving on to your site a whole lot easier!
+Most sites feature level, hard surfaces to promote free-draining lawns: keeping your motorhome mud free will mean less cleaning and more time to sit back and enjoy your holiday.
+A hard and level camp site makes your stay a lot more comfortable, not to mention driving on and off your site a whole lot easier!

-• Power and water: after taking plenty of holiday snaps and adventuring around new places you can connect your motorhome to power and charge your devices and power your cooking as well as wash off the day!
-Holiday parks provide communal facilities like kitchens, bathrooms and even laundries if you want to mix it up from your motorhome.
+Power and water: after taking plenty of holiday snaps and adventuring around new places you can connect your motorhome to power; charge your devices, power your cooking and wash off the day!
+Holiday parks provide communal facilities like kitchens, bathrooms and even laundries if you want a break from your motorhome facilities.

 Great facilities